Lobster War: Encounter at sea

-Onboard the Brazilian ships, the tension was high.
+On board the Brazilian ships, the tension was high.
 The ships sailed in the dark and the radar operators were fully focused on searching for the enemy ship.
-The next day, at 10 am, the destroyer made radar contact with a surface target matching the Tartu.
+The next day at 10:00, the destroyer made radar contact with a surface target matching the Tartu.

 At 13 kilometers away, the Paraná spotted the ship, along with six small fishing boats stopped beside it.
 The Brazilian ship was also not alone: in escort, there were 4 more destroyers, 1 corvette and 1 submarine.
 The fleet followed the French ships for some time and monitored radio frequencies, then moved away.
 From the location, a patrol schedule was established to always keep a ship close to the fishing boats and another at a distance, able to intervene when necessary.

 To secure Tartus position, another destroyer, Paul Gaufeny, was sent to the region, totaling 2 warships and 6 French fishing boats.